← Back to Distinction 9

 2. Aristot., IV.
 Meteor. text.
 19. (c.
 3.) ait: Perfectum esse id quod tale producere potest, quale ipsum est. Vide et II. de Anima, text.
 34. (c.
 4.).

-Aristotle, Meteorologica IV, text 19 (c.
-3) says: That is perfect which can produce something such as it is itself.
-See also De Anima II, text 34 (c.
+Aristotle, Meteorology IV, text 19 (c.
+3) says: That is perfect which can produce such as itself is.
+See also On the Soul II, text 34 (c.
 4).

 3. Cap.
 1, 1.